 Miocic will have learned his mistake and be prepared for the rematch.
-It makes the rematch intriguing because both men will have to devise new game plans to execute on August 17.
-It is a fight all about who can make the right adjustments both entering and during the fight.
+It makes the second encounter intriguing because both men will have to devise new game plans to execute on August 17.
+It is a fight all about who can make the right adjustments both entering and during the contest.

 The fight could end in a flash or become an all-time, five-round epic.
 This is the height of heavyweight technique.
 Cormier vs. Miocic II is one of the year's most exhilarating bouts.